China says Xi was given no option for video address to COP26 - Up News Info

 “As I understand it, the conference organizers did not provide the video link method,” Chinese foreign ministry spokesman Wang Wenbin told reporters at a regular briefing.

-Climate watchers have expressed concern that Xi’s physical absence https://www.reuters.com/business/cop/xis-not-there-cop26-hopes-dim-chinese-leaders-likely-absence-2021-10-26 means China is not prepared to offer any more concessions during this round of talks.
+Climate watchers have expressed concern that Xi’s physical absence from Glasgow https://www.reuters.com/business/cop/xis-not-there-cop26-hopes-dim-chinese-leaders-likely-absence-2021-10-26 means China is not prepared to offer any more concessions during this round of talks.

+But Beijing has said it has already made a number of major pledges in the last year, promising to bring emissions to a peak by 2060, raise total solar and wind capacity to 1,200 gigawatts by 2030 and curb coal use starting in 2026.

 Advertisement